French police patrol in Paris on July 5. (Source: AP) |

 That is the “philosophy” that France pursues, but the reality is very different.
 According to Le Monde , young people from the “suburbs” always have a harder time than their white friends to find a suitable job.
 The French National Institute for Urban Policy Research published a report showing that the chances of a “suburban” resident successfully applying for a job are 22% lower than those living in big cities.

-Candidates with Arab names receive 25% less positive feedback than candidates with French names.
+Candidates with Arab names receive 25% less positive feedback than candidates of French origin.
 Even when they are hired, they are less likely to be treated on par with their white counterparts in terms of pay, benefits, and advancement opportunities.
 Research by the French Human Rights Agency shows that young black or Arab men are 20 times more likely to be stopped by police than other groups.

 According to a February 2023 report by the French Black Association, 91% of black people in the country said they had been victims of racism.
 Discriminatory acts were most common in public places (41%) and the workplace (31%).
 Reasons for the black community's exclusion included religious differences, the wealth gap, and high unemployment and crime rates.